CERT-Polska/mwdb_iocextract/README.md

 ## Why?

 _Warning: this project is only relevant to [mwdb](https://mwdb.cert.pl) users.
 Mwdb is our solution for storing and extracting malware.
-If you're a white-hat security researcher interested in having the access to our instance, send a request via our website or email `info@cert.pl`._
+If you're a white-hat security researcher interested in getting access to it, send a request via our website or email `info@cert.pl`._

 Mwdb configs are pretty unstructured (they're basically JSONs with some additional metadata).
 On the other hand, automated processing often requires structured data.